NOTE: The blog updated follow Scrum guide 2020

-1. Can we have over 9 people in Development Team?
+1. Can we have over 10 people in Scrum team?

 Yes, you can.
 But you need to take into account on complexity, more people doesn't mean the work is faster and it doesn’t support to deliver the right value to your user.